jguadagno/jguadagno.github.io/_posts/2020-12-25-coding-with-joeg-streaming-software-configuration-december-2020-update.md

 ### Settings

 The first thing, from what I remember, is that Streamlabs OBS runs an 'Auto Optimize' function, which you can find on the general tab of settings.
-From everything I have seen and read, you really never want to do this, except for maybe the first time.
+From everything I have seen and read, you really never want to, except for maybe the first time.
 Most of the time, you will want to 'tweak' the settings to fit your needs.
 I've been on streams where the host says "What a minute.
 I have to tweak something".
 It's gonna happen for a while.

-First we are going to talk about the Streamlabs OBS settings.
+First, we are going to talk about the setting for Streamlabs OBS.
 You can get to these by clicking on gear (<i class="fas fa-cog"></i>) icon.
 Again, some settings might not be applicable depending on your hardware.

 #### General Tab